Entry Editor

 Then you can modify the content of the entry (see below).
 When done, click on the top left-hand corner of the entry editor or press **ESC** to close the entry editor and go back to the table of entries.

-You can fully customize which fields should be regarded as required and optional for each type of entry, and which fields appear in the General fields tabs.
-See Customizing entry types for more information about this.
+You can fully customize which fields should be regarded as required and optional for each type of entry.
+See [Customizing entry types](/setup/customentrytypes.md) for more information about this.

 For information about how the fields should be filled out, see [BibTeX help](/advanced/fields.md).

-Switch panels by clicking on the tabs, or navigate to the panel to the left or right using the following key combinations: Ctrl + Tab or Ctrl + + switch to the tab to the right, and Ctrl + Shift + Tab or Ctrl + - switch to the tab to the left.
+Switch tabs by clicking on them, or navigate to the tab to the left or right using the following key combinations: Ctrl + Tab or Ctrl + + switch to the tab to the right, and Ctrl + Shift + Tab or Ctrl + - switch to the tab to the left.
 You can also switch to the next or previous entry by pressing Ctrl + Shift + Down or Ctrl + Shift + Up, respectively, or by clicking the appropriate toolbar button.

 *BibTeX source* (termed *biblatex* *source* in case of a biblatex library) shows how th entry will appear when the database is saved in *BibTeX* (or *biblatex*) format.
 If you wish, you can edit the source directly in this panel.
 When you move to a different panel, press Ctrl + S or close the entry editor, JabRef will try to parse the contents of the source panel.
 If there are problems, you will be notified, and given the option to edit your entry further, or to revert to the former contents.